FAQ Search Box

 How do I find a specific article in our library databases?

-1. Go to the library's website
+Go to the CSUSM Library homepage

-1. If you know the digital object identifier number, enter this as shown.
 Hit Submit to perform a search for the article.

-Answered by: Amanda Kalish CSUSM | Last updated on: Jul 29, 2024 | Views: Views: 82
+Answered by: Amanda Kalish CSUSM | Last updated on: Aug 08, 2025 | Views: Views: 144

 Library Services Help